 Each application server contains a large amount of configuration data.
 By default, Advanced Middleware Configuration pulls in the entire application server configuration by making a connection to the node hosting the application server.
 Often only a small portion of the application server needs to be configured, such as enabling the Service Integration Bus (SIB) service or adding a JVM argument.
 In this case, you can store the settings at the cluster scope and apply them uniformly to each application server in the cluster by making a single connection to the deployment manager (per cluster).
 This single connection to the deployment manager and managing only the portions of the application servers requiring configuration changes decreases the time required to manage the configuration.

 If the resource configuration data is all maintained at the cell or cluster scope, there is no need to waste time running actions at the node and server scopes.
-Disable the appropriate steps in the the the automation plan.
+Disable the appropriate steps in the the automation plan as shown in Figure 19.

 - Do not change your passwords.

 - The WebSphere Application Server major version that you use to seed the template at creation time must match the WebSphere Application Server major version of the virtual system parts in the VSP.

 Additional information on deploying an application to a VSP

 This section provides details on what happens during deployment.
 Normally, a deployment requires no input or interaction from you.